brodieaustin/poisoned-well-novel/poisoned-well.md

 "Can I touch him?"

-"I don't know.
+"I do not know.
 You can try..."

 But when the girl got close to the beast it flinched and began stepping side to side, too well trained to bolt and clearly struggling through the impulse to do so.
 The girl pulled away and sat sullenly on the cave floor.

 "It's okay.
 We're strangers.
 He doesn's know us."

-"No, he doesn't.
-But you don't know me.
-You don't pull away..."
+"No, he does not.
+But you do not know me.
+You do not pull away..."

-"No, I don't.
-But you don't know me either."
+"No, I do not.
+But you do not know me either."

-"I don't.
+"I do not.
 But you seem...nice."
 The word seemed hard for her to say.
-Surely she hadn't said it very often.
+Surely she had not said it very often.

 "Come on.
 Let's try to eat something."
 She only had the dried up berries in her pocket that the woman gave her.
 She handed a few to the girl who shoved them in her mouth without questioning what they were and might taste like.
 Manan also chewed the last few berries, hoping that the Water Women had provisioned this cave somehow.